-The CIG program is designed to focus on instructional & learning innovation as the cornerstone of the program.
-Innovation is not limited to the use of technology.
-Innovation can be seen through incorporating creative, original, or out-of-the-box methods or practices in the classroom.
-CIG’s are available to Pre-K, elementary, middle, charter, and high schools in the Boulder Valley School District (BVSD).
-Along with individual grants, we offer collaborative grants!
-This is a competitive grant program designed to provide funds for the most innovative, educational and developmental activities created by BVSD teachers.
-This program is designed to encourage and foster the following:
+The CIG program focuses on instructional innovation which enhances student learning in the classroom.
+Innovation pertains to instructional content, procedure/delivery, and outcome and fulfills a void or unique need to be addressed with or without technology use.
+CIG’s are available to educators and staff within Pre-K, elementary, middle, charter, and high schools in the Boulder Valley School District (BVSD), and along with individual grants, we offer collaborative grants.
+This competitive grant program funds the most innovative, educational and developmental activities created by BVSD teachers.

-The CIG application, assessment, and reporting processes are available exclusively online via the Impact on Education web site.
-Questions regarding the CIG program should be directed to Tara Fosburgh.
+The CIG application, evaluation, and reporting processes are available exclusively online via the Impact on Education web site and will open October 1, 2019.
+Questions regarding the CIG program should be directed to Jen Biegen.

 Background & Overview

-Impact on Education is an independent, non-profit, 501(c)(3) organization that has been committed to improving excellence, equity, and innovation in BVSD schools since 1983.
+Impact on Education is an independent, non-profit, 501(c)(3) organization committed to improving achievement, equity, and innovation in BVSD schools since 1983.
 Unlike many traditional education foundations, Impact on Education is not governed by the BVSD Administration or Board of Education.
-Through its independence, Impact on Education is able to pilot innovative programs for schools, support student equity through programs for at-risk students, engage community and business partners to support its mission.
+Through its independence, Impact on Education is able to pilot innovative programs for schools, support student equity through programs for at-risk students, and engage community and business partners to support its mission.